apeace/burst/README.md

 ## Setup

 You need a Redis server to use Burst.
 IPs are exchanged through pub-sub and files are sent via sockets.
-No other configuration is necessary--just a vanilla Redis server.
+No other configuration is necessary&mdash;just a vanilla Redis server.

 If you don't have a Redis server in the office already, you're probably not